Northern Wei: Background

 The Jin dynasty had developed an alliance with the Tuoba against the Xiongnu state Han-Zhao.
 In 315, the Tuoba chief, Tuoba Yilu was granted the title of Prince of Dai.
 After his death, however, the Dai state stagnated, and with the Jin ejected from northern China, the Dai largely remained a partial ally and a partial tributary state to Later Zhao and Former Yan, finally falling to Former Qin in 376.

 After Former Qin's emperor Fu Jiān was defeated by Jin forces at the Battle of Fei River in his failed bid to unify China, the Former Qin state began to break apart.
 By 386, Tuoba Gui (Emperor Daowu of Northern Wei), the son (or grandson) of Tuoba Shiyiqian (the last Prince of Dai), reasserted Tuoba independence initially as the Prince of Dai.
 Later he changed his title to the Prince of Wei, and his state was therefore known as Northern Wei.

+The ethnic origin of the Northern Wei Dynasty is a subject of scholarly debate.
+Although the Tuoba (Tabghach) founders of the dynasty are traditionally classified as part of the Xianbei confederation, linguistic evidence and some historians suggest a Turkic background.

+The 11th-century Turkic scholar Mahmud al-Kashgari also includes the Tabghach (Tawghāč) within the Turkic tribal geography.

+However, the dominant view in modern historiography is that the Northern Wei was a multi-ethnic entity that rapidly underwent Sinicization.
+Consequently, the dynasty is often analyzed as a 'Northern Dynasty' synthesis, blending Chinese and nomadic traditions, rather than being strictly defined by an ethnic category.The historian Chen Yinke asserted that the institutional and aristocratic origins of the subsequent Sui and Tang dynasties were deeply rooted in the multi-ethnic legacy of the earlier Northern Dynasties, particularly the Tuoba (Tabghach) Wei.